hotrodorm/hotrod/hotrod-project/docs/features.md

 ### Entity Tuples

-SQL queries can retrieve fully separated tuples for joined tables and views.
+SQL queries can retrieve fully separated tuples when joining two or more tables or views.
 This includes completely modeled entities with naming conventions and column type resolutions, as well as additional on-the-fly computed columns, all of this with compilation-time syntax checks as you type.

 ### Schema Discovery